MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

     box.position.y = 1;
     ```

-1. Open the hosting web page in the Microsoft Edge browser and check the output.
+1. Open the web page in the Microsoft Edge browser and check the output.
 The browser window shows a blank page.
 Open DevTools by using the keyboard and select F12 or Control+Shift+I (Windows, Linux) or Command+Option+I (macOS).
 After opening the *Console* tab, you can start looking for errors.
 There will be an error displayed: 'Uncaught Error: No camera defined'.
 Now we have to add a camera to the scene.

 ## Add a camera

 1. To allow user input, a camera must be attached to the canvas.
 Let's add the camera of type [BABYLON.ArcRotateCamera](https://doc.babylonjs.com/divingDeeper/cameras/camera_introduction#arc-rotate-camera) that allows us to look around, i.e. can be rotated around object that we've just added to the scene.
 The parameters required to create an instance of the camera are name, alpha (rotation along the longitudinal axis), beta (rotation along the latitudinal axis), radius (distance from the target), and target (the target the camera should look at).
 Add the following code to the *createScene* function:

     ```javascript
-    var alpha =  -3*Math.PI/4;
+    const alpha =  Math.PI;
-    var beta = Math.PI;
+    const beta = Math.PI;
-    var radius = 5;
+    const radius = 5;

     const camera = new BABYLON.ArcRotateCamera("Camera", 0, 0, 0);
     camera.setPosition(new BABYLON.Vector3(alpha, beta, radius));